 - Investigators now must give credit for good-faith attempts to adopt recognized security practices.

 - The Department of Health and Human Services is trying to align HIPAA regulations with Cures Act regulations.

 - The proposed rule changes provide clarity around a covered entity’s obligations and the fees that may be charged.

 New legislation and proposed changes to HIPAA are aimed at resolving issues that created difficulties for both patients and covered entities.

 On Jan.
 5, President Trump signed HR 7898 into law, requiring the Department of Health and Human Services (HHS) to give covered entities credit for using best-practice security systems and processes for meeting HIPAA requirements.

 The law amends the HITECH Act so HHS must consider whether a covered entity or business associate met recognized security practices when making enforcement decisions.
 (The text of the bill can be found online at: https://www.govtrack.us/congress/bills/116/hr7898.)

-The law incentivizes covered entities and business associates for making their best effort at ensuring HIPAA compliance, says Brad Rostolsky, JD, an associate with Reed Smith in Philadelphia.
+The law incentivizes covered entities and business associates for making their best effort at ensuring HIPAA compliance, says Brad Rostolsky, JD, a partner with Reed Smith in Philadelphia.

 “This provides [reassurance to] covered entities that if they take certain meaningful steps for HIPAA security, there is going to be meaningful consideration given to it,” he says.
 “On the ground when you’re dealing with OCR [HHS Office for Civil Rights], these are the conversations you have with the investigators.
 They want to know what your approach has been to compliance historically, whether you’ve been ignoring it and have policies in place just for saying you have them, or have you been doing the things you can do to keep everything secure.”